-Education M.S. in Traditional Chinese Medicine, Colorado School of Traditional Chinese Medicine, Specialties include: Acupuncture, Chinese Medicine Theory & Philosophy, Body work, Tui Na, Qigong and Meditation.
+M.S. in Traditional Chinese Medicine, Colorado School of Traditional Chinese Medicine, Specialties include: Acupuncture, Chinese Medicine Theory & Philosophy, Body work, Tui Na, Qigong and Meditation.
 Academic Dean’s Honor list.
-Areas of interest: Bodywork, Orthopedics, Chinese Dieh Da (Traumatology Medicine), Pain, May 2009
+Areas of interest: Pain, Autoimmune Disorders & Digestive Diseases, May 2009

 Southeast Community College, Human Services, Sociology and Psychology.

-~Acupuncture Today, Student’s Corner Vol. 9 Issue 2.
+Wollen, Joe (2008).
+Acupuncture Today, Student’s Corner Vol. 9 Issue 2.
 The Importance of Finding/Remembering a Mentor.

 Wollen, Joe (2008).

-~Acupuncture Today, Student’s Corner Vol. 9 Issue 2.
+Acupuncture Today, Student’s Corner Vol. 9 Issue 2.
 The Left and Right Brain Frustrations of TCM.
-Wollen, Joe (2008).

 Beginning Tien Tao Meditation Class, March 2013 thru September 2013, General Public